vavdoshka/ethwarsaw-2025/rpc-node/README.md

 - No smart contract support (returns empty for contract calls)
 - No event logs or filters
 - Simplified gas model
-- No signature verification (accepts any signed transaction)
+- ✅ Signature verification using ecrecover (verifies transaction signatures)

 ## Troubleshooting